 My innings at EVB ended in 1995 and I decided to move to Dalmatian Group which specialized in GUI development using TeleUSE.

 In 1998 I joined Paragon Software in Virginia.
-They were developing a CORBA ORB called Oak.
+Paragon developed a CORBA ORB called Oak.

-There were very few who understood portal then.
+There were very few who understood portal in 1999.
 I was always concentrating on the core part of the portal – content and technical.
-I could/can write, I could/can understand technical issues.
+I could/can write content, I could/can understand technical issues.
 It is a wonderful combination to have.
-I had my share of designations “Co-Founder & President – Portal”, “Co-Founder & CTO” and finally “Co-Founder & CEO”.
+I had my share of designations: “Co-Founder & President – Portal”, “Co-Founder & CTO” and finally “Co-Founder & CEO”.

 In early 2000 I initiated the launch of Indian languages on the internet.
 We didn’t know how well it would do but I should say we did well by all standards.
 There was a huge followership for our language portals from NRIs based in US.